Get the Recipe

 But what about the rest of us?

 The good thing about sweet potatoes is that they're less finicky than, say, a steak, which means that you don't have to worry about getting the temperature exactly right.
-In fact, as long as you're water's above 135 and below 170°F, it'll have a positive effect on their flavor.
+In fact, as long as your water's above 135 and below 170°F, it'll have a positive effect on their flavor.